 Research and teaching interests: environmental economics, global environmental change, landscape ecology, sociology in agriculture, everything causal inference, deep learning and remote sensing applications in ecology.

-Research interns: Bastien Gless (MSc research thesis, AI and Computer Vision, ENSTA Paris)
+Research interns: Salem Hamdani (MSc research thesis, Software Engineering, INSAT Tunisia, 2025), Bastien Gless (MSc research thesis, AI and Computer Vision, ENSTA Paris, 2024)

 Undergraduate students: Wenwen Wang (directed studies, Applied Biology, 2024)

-[Application period closed] Fully funded PhD position in Environmental Economics for September 2025: see here for the description and application details.
+Fully funded PhD position in Environmental Economics for September 2026: see here for the description and application details.

 Prospective graduate students interested in joining the lab should take time to browse through this website.
 If you find that our research interests overlap, please email me with a personal statement, CV, and unofficial transcript well in advance of the application deadlines (mid-December for RES, early January for ISLFS).
 The personal statement should describe concisely your current research interests (proposed research), past research experience, and motivation for joining the graduate program and this lab specifically.